dbrundu/TFBoost/README.md

 make analysis_tbb
 ./analysis_tbb
 ```
-to build all the application needed for the GUI:
+to build all the applications needed for the GUI:
 ```bash
 make analysis_tbb deconvolution_tbb resampling_tbb 3Ddiamond_tbb
 ```